 Your application may need to authenticate users from multiple tenants or customers.
 You must determine this when registering your app with NICE.
 For example, if your application is productized and intended to deploy to distinct customers, you should choose Multiple Tenants so that your single registration will work across any tenant within the selected environments.
 Alternatively, your application may be developed to provide capability for a specific tenant and Single Tenant is appropriate.

 An app developer wants to create an agent client.
-The client will integrate their platform with CXone.
+The client will integrate their platform with CXone Mpower.
 The agents must log in to use the client, so the developer needs to set up OpenID Connect.
 The developer plans to sell it to multiple customers, therefore, the developer selects Multiple Tenants when registering the app with NICE.

-An enterprise organization has CXone tenants around the world.
-They want to integrate a custom Bring Your Own Channel (BYOC) channel that will be available to all their CXone tenants.
+An enterprise organization has CXone Mpower tenants around the world.
+They want to integrate a custom Bring Your Own Channel (BYOC) channel that will be available to all their CXone Mpower tenants.
 The channel does not require a user login flow, therefore, it is a back-end application and they must set up standard OAuth2.0.
-They want it available to all of their CXone tenants, so they select Multiple Tenants in their registration form.
+They want it available to all of their CXone Mpower tenants, so they select Multiple Tenants in their registration form.

-Check out the CXone APIs documented on the developer portal.
+Check out the CXone Mpower APIs documented on the developer portal.
 Depending on your preferred workflow, you can create a map or list of the specific endpoints you plan to use.
-You can also make test API calls to your CXone system from the documentation.
+You can also make test API calls to your CXone Mpower system from the documentation.

 When your plan is ready, you must submit an Application Registration form to NICE.
 This provides NICE with details about your integration.
 For example, you’ll specify its purpose, the API groups you plan to use, your authentication type, and so on.
 After submitting your form, NICE auto-generates a tracking number.